zhangdongkun98/carla/Docs/build_faq.md

     Create a binary version of CARLA.
     </h5></summary>

-In Linux, run `make package` in the project folder.
-The package will include the project, and the Python API modules.
+  In Linux, the recommended way is to run `make package` in the project folder.
+This method makes a packaged version of the project, including the Python API modules.
+This is the method used to make a release of CARLA for Linux.

   Alternatively, it is possible to compile a binary version of CARLA within Unreal Editor.
-Open the CarlaUE4 project, go to the menu `File/Package Project`, and select a platform.
-This may take a while.
+ Open the CarlaUE4 project, go to the menu "File -> Package Project", and select a platform.
+This takes a while, but it should generate a packaged version of CARLA to execute without Unreal Editor.
   </details>

 ---